DovileDo/BearingDegradationStageDetection/README.md

 * Healthy bearing, prominent fundamental frequencies;
 * Degradation Stage 0, increase in ultrasonic frequencies (in this project considered to be healthy due to too high sampling frequency requirement);
 * Degradation Stage 1, increase in natural frequencies;
-* Degradation Stage 2, increase fault freqencies.
+* Degradation Stage 2, increase in fault freqencies.
 * Degradation Stage 4, random noise type vibrations across the whole frequency spectra, especialy in the lower frequency range.

 # Method